They are usually more than half the point of R&D

 Comparing the patent output of technology classes that are textually “close” to classes that get money to the output of classes that aren’t, they can measure how many patents are generated for every million dollars in funding, both in the technology classes closest to the SBIR program’s intention, and those farther away.
 The figure below shows how many extra patents come from different patent classes, with classes on the left closer to the SBIR proposal and classes to the right farther away.
 Adding everything up, they find that for every patent directly induced by R&D funding to a specific firm working on a specific technology, another 3 patents are created by other firms working in other technologies.
 Spillovers account for the majority of the benefits from the Department of Energy’s SBIR program!

-But in all three of these cases, we looked at spillovers within a specific domain: agriculture, energy, and life sciences.
+But in all three of these cases, we looked at spillovers within a specific domain: agriculture, biomedicine, and energy.
 Can we say anything systematic?

-They find the private return on R&D is 21%; but the social return is 55%.
-Again - more than half the value of R&D comes from it’s impact on other firms!
+In their 2013 paper, they find the private return on R&D is 21%; but the social return is 55%.
+In the 2019 update, they estimate the private returns to R&D to be 14%, against a 58% social return.
+Again - more than half the value of R&D comes from its impact on other firms!

 New articles and updates to existing articles are typically added to this site every two weeks.
 To learn what’s new on New Things Under the Sun, subscribe to the newsletter.